Using self-levelling floor compound

 Apply a coat of concrete sealer or diluted PVA to bond the surface - start in the furthest corner from the door and work back toward it, then you won't need to tread on coated areas.

-Mixing the Self Levelling Compound
+Mixing the Self Leveling Compound

 Follow the manufacturers instructions; typically the mixing is by adding the powder to clean water whilst stirring (either manually or using a drill stirrer) the mixture until a creamy consistency is obtained.